 Medical Assistance and MinnesotaCare

-When you apply for financial help through MNsure, you will find out if you qualify for low-cost or no-cost health insurance either through Medical Assistance or MinnesotaCare.
+When you apply for health coverage through MNsure and select the application WITH financial help, you will find out if you qualify for no-cost or low-cost coverage, either through Medical Assistance or MinnesotaCare.
 The Minnesota Department of Human Services (DHS) manages these two programs.
 Get details about these programs at the following links:

 - Medical Assistance (MA) is Minnesota's Medicaid program for people with low income.
 MA does not require you to pay a monthly premium.
 MA members have small co-pays for some services, usually $1 - $3.

 - MinnesotaCare is a program for Minnesotans with low incomes who do not have access to affordable health care coverage.
 MinnesotaCare may require you to pay a monthly premium, and it is based on your household size and income.
 MinnesotaCare members may have small co-pays.
 The MinnesotaCare Premium Estimator Table (PDF) will help you estimate your premium amount.

 - You can get an idea of whether you qualify for Medical Assistance or MinnesotaCare based on your household size and income by using MNsure's plan comparison tool or the income guidelines.

 - To get an official determination of whether you qualfiy for financial help, you'll need to apply through MNsure and select the application WITH financial help.

 If you do not qualify for MA or MinnesotaCare, you or someone in your household may still qualify for MA based on other criteria.

 If you or someone in your household meet one or more of the following criteria, we will submit your application to your county or tribal agency.
 A worker will determine if you qualify for MA based on one of these criteria.

 - You are age 65 or older.